 A GP may prescribe a mild steroid cream if the lesions are itchy - although in practice it is quite hard to spread cream over such a large area of the body.
 It is worth nourishing the skin with simple moisturisers.

 Although it is related to a bacterial throat infection, giving antibiotics doesn't actually speed up the spots going away.

 A dermatologist may use 'light therapy' which is where they beam UV light at you in a special box (a bit like tanning!).
 This is a specialised treatment that isn't available in all hospitals.
 It can help to clear up the guttate psoriasis a bit quicker than otherwise.

 What's the outlook like after having guttate psoriasis?

-- In nearly two-thirds of people the spots clear up and never come back.
+- In nearly two thirds of people with guttate psoriasis, the spots clear up and never come back.

 - Occasionally the spots turn into a more long-term type of psoriasis called plaque psoriasis.
 This can be treated with similar creams and light treatment.